There's a wealth of different approaches to vacation policies worldwide, and employee expectations vary accordingly.

 5. South America

 South American vacation laws can vary, but include some of the most generous options worldwide.
-According to Deloitte, Brazilian employees are guaranteed 30 days every 12 months, as well as an additional salary bonus for their vacation period.
+According to Thomson Reuters, Brazilian employees are guaranteed 30 days every 12 months, as well as an additional salary bonus for their vacation period.
 Peru is also similarly generous, with 30 days vacation accrued per year of service, per Biz Latin Hub.

 There's a wealth of different approaches to vacation policies worldwide, and employee expectations vary accordingly.
 Global organizations should account for these differences when designing worldwide policies for vacation since cultural norms appear to have a strong influence on employee expectations.
 By concentrating on shaping policies that address those regional expectations, leaders can improve engagement and happiness across their global workforce.